Frequently Asked Questions

 To be a neurologic music therapist, music therapists need to undertake additional training through the Academy of Neurologic Music Therapy, maintained at Colorado State University.
 30 hours of training is undertaken initially, and then additional training music be undertaken every 3-5 years to maintain the qualification.
 Please visit the NeuroRhythm website for further explanation of the neurological processes underlying NMT.

-What experience do I need to access music therapy?
+What experience do I need to have to access music therapy?

 No previous musical training or skills are required to access music therapy and to benefit from involvement in such a program.